LSDOlab/modopt/CONTRIBUTING.md

 ## Documentation
-After making changes to the code and testing them successfully, ensure you add any necessary documentation to guide users in using the new features.
+After making changes to the code and testing them successfully, ensure you add the necessary documentation to guide users on the new features.
 This can be done by including docstrings and comments in your new code.
 Additionally, if you have made new additions to the API, you can create new documentation pages and/or add text or code examples to existing documentation in the `./docs/src` folder.